dps923/winter2017/assignments/a4-football-players.md

 * Class (name) is `PlayerDetail`

 #### Add data
 Your professors have extracted the data you need from NFL.com.
 Its data format is known as a "[property list](https://en.wikipedia.org/wiki/Property_list)", which is a plain-text XML data format that’s widely used in iOS and macOS apps.
-Download it from the "a4-assets" area in this "assignments" folder on GitHub.

-It is in a zip file with some player photos (in a folder named "Photos") and team logos (in a folder named "Logos").
-After downloading, unzip the contents of the zip file.
+The property list, named "stats2016qb.plist", is inside a "Assignment4Data.zip" file that you can find in the "assignment-assets" folder on GitHub.
+Download the zip file, and double-click to enable Finder to open it.

-Then, add the assets to the project: Right-click the "QB Stats" group (folder icon), and choose "Add Files to QBStats...".
-Make sure that you "copy" the items by checking/marking the checkbox.
+Next, add the property list file to the project: Right-click the "QBStats" group (folder icon), and choose "Add Files to QBStats...".
+Make sure that you "copy" the items by checking/marking the checkbox (click the Options button to reveal the checkbox).

 If you wish, you can look at the data file.
-Xcode will show it as an ‘array’ of ‘dictionaries’. if you open one of the dictionaries (e.g. "Item 0"), you will see some key-value pairs with player data.
+Xcode will show it as an ‘array’ of ‘dictionaries’. if you open one of the dictionaries (e.g. "Item 2"), you will see some key-value pairs with player data.

 <kbd>![plist](images/qb-stats-plist.png)</kbd>

 <br>

-> More to come...
-> We will use the asset catalog to add player photos and team logos
+#### Add player photos and team logos
+The "Assignment4Data" file also contains a folder of player photos, and team logos.

+Player photos are 200px square, so make sure that this size is used for the UIImageView object that you add to a scene later (described below).

+Team logos are 27px wide and 29px tall, so again, make sure that this size is used for the UIImageView object that you will add to a scene.

+How do you add these assets to your project?
+By using the *asset catalog*.
+Then:
+1. In the project navigator, select (click) the *Assets.xcassets* item.
+The center editor panel will show an organizer panel, and an item preview panel.
+2. Then, at the bottom of the organizer panel, select (click) the plus sign, and choose "Add Folder".
+The first folder name can/should be "photos".
+3. Do this again, and add another folder named "logos".

+Now, we're ready to add the photos:
+1. At the bottom of the organizer panel, select (click) the plus sign, and choose "Import...".
+2. Navigate to the file system location that holds the player photos.
+3. Select all of the photos, and then complete the import task.

+Do the same for the team logos.
 <br>

 ### Add the "list" scene on the storyboard